OnlySlides/Active-Directory-Project/README.md

 <br/>
 <br/>

-On a different day (April 22), I was curious to see the generated telemetry on Splunk if I edited jsmith's persmissions in the server machine ADDC01.
+On a different day (April 22), I was curious to see the generated telemetry on Splunk if I edited jsmith's permissions in the server machine ADDC01.
 I hoped to see an event populate in Splunk even though I did not know what changes needed to be made to incur an event to populate on Splunk. <br/>
 Start up the AD, Splunk, and Wins 10 VMs > log into Splunk on the Wins 10 machine > now ready to edit jsmith's permissions in AD > select the "User cannot change password" & "Password never expires" options > Apply > OK. <br/>
 Back in Splunk, I already had the user queried before I made the password permission changes (317 events pre-change, 386 events post-change after refreshing the page) > expand EventCode category > 2 notable events with event code 4738 indicating that a user account has been changed in AD > click on 4738 > expand 1st event; nothing notable other than the "Message=A user account was changed" which is odd > expand 2nd event; we see only 1 of the changes stated in the User Account Control that is 'Don't Expire Password'.
 <p align="center">